cytoscape/cytoscape.js/documentation/md/performance.md

 * Performance is a function of graph size, so performance decreases as the number of elements increases.
 * The rich visual styles that Cytoscape.js supports can be very expensive.
 Only drawing circles and straight lines is cheap, but drawing complex graphs is not.
 * Edges are particularly expensive to render.
 Multigraphs become even more expensive with the need for bezier curve edges.
 * Interactivity is expensive.
-Being able to pan, pinch-to-zoom, drag nodes around, et cetera is expensive &mdash; especially when having to rerender edges.
+Being able to pan, pinch-to-zoom, drag nodes around, et cetera is expensive --- especially when having to rerender edges.
 * The performance of rendering a (bitmap) canvas is a function of the area that it needs to render.
 As such, an increased pixel ratio (as in high density displays, like on iPad) can significantly decrease rendering performance.